TULiberalArts/Geographic-Information-Systems/pages/ppv-psm-gis.md

 sidebar: true
 sidebar_content: sidebars/ppv-psm-gis.html
 ---
-Get educated today for tomorrow's jobs.

 Enhance your community.{:.MyClass}

 Interested in boosting your career prospects with a versatile degree in geographic information systems (GIS)?
 Temple University’s professional science master degree and graduate certificate in geographic information systems produce GIS experts every year.

-## Professional Science Master's (PSM) in GIS
+## Professional Science Master's in GIS

 Our geographic information system master degree program is a one-year, 30-credit professional degree that quickly teaches you the skills and knowledge you need to enter or quickly return to a thriving career.
 As a student, you’ll learn cutting-edge GIS techniques in spatial analysis, programming and design through courses like: